 Many resources support you during your academic career at the IU School of Nursing.
 You can avail yourself of tutoring and mentoring and participate in student and professional nursing associations.
 Many courses offer service learning and opportunities for civic engagement.
-Most courses have at least some online components and resources, and many programs are fully online with minimal face-to-face requirements.
+Most courses have at least some web-based and/or distance components and resources, and many programs are fully distance-accessible with minimal face-to-face requirements.
 Throughout each of these experiences, you will find a rich environment of technology resources and training available to you.
 Faculty, staff, and students have access to free or educational-priced software titles and hardware offered through university-wide license agreements.
 Both the university and medical libraries not only offer space, equipment, and face-to-face resources, they offer a vast number of licensed resources accessible through the web.

 Throughout your academic career, you are supported by a team of academic advisors who will assist you with career and academic counseling, serve as a resource for you, and engage with you one-on-one to develop strategies to enrich and confirm your educational experience.